Sino-Vietnamese conflicts (1979–1991): 1981: Battle of Hill 400 (Battle of Fakashan)

 On 2 January 1981, the Vietnamese Ministry of Foreign Affairs proposed a ceasefire during the Lunar New Year festival.
 While this proposal was rejected by China on 20 January, the two sides continued the exchange of prisoners of war.
 The situation was relatively calm for the next few months.

-In May 1981, ferocious fighting suddenly erupted in Cao Lộc District, Lạng Sơn Province, when the PLA launched a regiment-sized attack against a height known as Fakashan (法卡山) to the Chinese and Hill 400 to the Vietnamese.
-In Hà Tuyên Province (now Hà Giang and Tuyên Quang Provinces), Chinese forces stormed the strategic peak designated as Hill 1688, or named Koulinshan (扣林山) by the Chinese, and several other positions in its vicinity.
+In May 1981, ferocious fighting erupted in Cao Lộc District, Lạng Sơn Province, when the PLA launched a regiment-sized attack on 5 May against a height known as Fakashan (法卡山) to the Chinese and Hill 400 to the Vietnamese, and an attack against a strategic peak designated as Hill 1688, or named Koulinshan (扣林山) by the Chinese, on 7 May.
 Bloody engagements claimed hundreds of lives from each side.
-The two battles began on 5 and 7 May respectively; the one at Hill 400 persisted until 7 June with a succession of Vietnamese counter-attacks to reclaim the hill.
 To justify this military operation, China announced that the attacks were in response to acts of aggression by Vietnam during the first quarter of that year.

-In retaliation, Vietnamese forces carried out raids against Guangxi Province on 5 and 6 May.
-A Vietnamese infantry company also struck the Mengdong co-operative commune in Malipo County, Yunnan Province.
-The Chinese claimed to have fought off these attacks and decimated hundreds of Vietnamese soldiers in Guangxi.
-On 22 May, they reportedly killed 85 Vietnamese soldiers in Koulin, Yunnan.
-In total, China claimed the deaths of about 300 Vietnamese soldiers during these border clashes.
-These numbers did not include losses in the battles at Fakashan and Koulinshan, in which Chinese reports accounted over 1,700 Vietnamese personnel killed or wounded.
+Starting on 10 May, Vietnamese forces carried out counterattacks against Chinese troops.
+A Vietnamese infantry company also struck the Mengdong co-operative commune in Malipo County, Yunnan Province; Chinese newspapers reported that 85 Vietnamese soldiers, including 2 officers, were killed.
+Throughout the battles at Fakashan and Koulinshan, Chinese reports claimed a total of 1,200 Vietnamese personnel killed or wounded.